The Big Red One: Plot

-The squad's final action in the war is the liberation of Falkenau concentration camp in Czechoslovakia, during which the American soldiers are shocked by what they witness.
-The sergeant befriends a young boy he finds in the concentration camp, but the boy dies that same afternoon.
-Shortly after this, the sergeant is in a forest at night when Schroeder approaches him, attempting to surrender.
-The sergeant stabs Schroeder and then his squad arrives and informs him that the war in Europe ended four hours earlier.
-This time, as the squad walks away, Private Griff notices that Schroeder is still alive; the sergeant and his men work frantically to save his life as they return to their encampment.
-Private Zab, in voice-over, remarks that he and his fellow American troops have more in common with this Nazi soldier, because they have all been through the war and survived, than they do with all of the replacements they may have fought alongside, but who are dead.
+The squad takes part in the liberation of Falkenau concentration camp in Czechoslovakia.
+Griff, whose courage is questioned throughout the film, is driven by the horrors of the camp to kill one of the guards who refuses to surrender.
+The sergeant befriends a child inmate who dies later that day.
+That night Schroeder, realizing the war is over, attempts to surrender but is stabbed by the sergeant.
+The squad informs him that the war in Europe ended four hours earlier.
+Griff notices that Schroeder is still alive and the sergeant and his men work frantically to save his life.
+Zab, in voice-over, remarks that he and his fellow American troops have more in common with the German, because they've survived the war, than they do with the many replacements they fought alongside, who are dead.